woheller69/browser/README.md

 otherwise scripts run in onPageFinished.

 @match: At least one tag required.
-E.g. ```@match https://*/``` to match all https urls
+E.g. ```@match https://*/``` to match all https urls If the expression after @match starts and ends with "/" it is treated as a regex.

 Other tags are **NOT** supported at the moment, e.g.
 - @include